AnchalAgrahari/project-static-webpage-hosting/hostingGuide.md

 Q-1. what is a server?
 Q.2. what is hosting ?
-Q.3. what is hosting?
-Q.4.  how the internet works ?
+Q.3. how the internet works ?
-Q.5. what is latency and bandwithd?
+Q.4. what is latency and bandwithd?

 # What is Static Website?